-The year 2021 witnessed an exacerbation of the phenomenon of assaulting medical personnel in hospitals and health centers, as cases of physical and verbal assault during the year 2021 reached (74) cases of assault, compared to (44) cases of assault in 2020.173 Cases of attacks on medical and nursing staff often occur in ambulance
+The year 2021 witnessed an exacerbation of the phenomenon of assaulting medical personnel in hospitals and health centers, as cases of physical and verbal assault during the year 2021 reached (74) cases of assault, compared to (44) cases of assault in 2020.
+The Cases of attacks on medical and nursing staff often occur in ambulance and emergency departments in hospitals and health centers crowded with patients and emergency cases by patients' families and visitors.

-172 Although there is a "price" set by the Doctors Syndicate for the examination that is paid to the doctor in the private sector clinics, which ranges between (20) and (40) dinars, with a margin for an increase of "(10) dinars", there are transgressions by some doctors, as visitors and doctors from the same sector confirm, which may exceed fifty dinars for their "check-up", in conjunction with the high prices of medicines that are given to the visitor.
+172 Although there is a "price" set by the Doctors Syndicate for the examination that is paid to the doctor in the private sector clinics, which ranges between (20) and (40) dinars, with a margin for an increase of "(10) dinars", there are transgressions by some doctors, as visitors and doctors from the same sector confirm, which may exceed fifty dinars for their " check-up", in conjunction with the high prices of medicines that are given to the visitor.